MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-update-report-layouts.md

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Report Layout Selection**, and then choose the related link.

-2. In the **Report Layout Selection** window, choose the **Test Layout Updates** action.
+2. On the **Report Layout Selection** page, choose the **Test Layout Updates** action.

  Chnages to the report layouts are tested but not applied to the actual report layouts.
-A **Report Layout Update Log** window appears that provides the status a potential updates for each report layout.
+A **Report Layout Update Log** page appears that provides the status a potential updates for each report layout.
 If there are errors for a report layout, you can access the report layout directly for editing from the message to fix any issues.
 For more information, see [Fixing Errors](ui-update-report-layouts.md#FixErrors).

 ##  <a name="UpdateLimitations"></a> Limitations of the Custom Report Layout Update
  There are several types of changes that the automatic update can apply to custom report layouts, for example, a field that is used in the layout has been removed from the report data set.
 However, the automatic update cannot handle the following changes to a report dataset.